Golgo 13: The Professional: Plot

-Professional contract killer Golgo 13 is hired to assassinate Robert Dawson, the son of oil baron Leonard Dawson and the heir of Dawson Enterprises.
+In Santa Catalina Island, California, professional hitman Golgo 13 is hired to assassinate Robert Dawson, the son of oil baron Leonard Dawson and the heir of Dawson Enterprises.
 He succeeds in doing so.
-Some time later, Golgo is hired to kill Dr. Z, a shadowy crime boss who rules over the Sicilian mafia.
-After infiltrating Dr. Z's organization and sleeping with his daughter, Cindy, Golgo survives an ambush from the Dr. Z's henchmen.
-He calls Cindy to tell her he figured out that she is actually Dr. Z, then later kills her while she is at a beach.
-Golgo then escapes ambushes by US Special Forces Lieutenant Bob Bragan and three agents from the CIA.
-Golgo's local contact, a clockmaker, is murdered by a genetically enhanced supersoldier named Snake.
-Aided by the Pentagon, the FBI, and the CIA, Leonard Dawson has become determined to kill Golgo and avenge his son's death.
+A few days later, Golgo is hired to kill Dr. Z, a shadowy crime boss who rules over the Sicilian mafia.
+After travelling to Messina and infiltrating Dr. Z's organization and seducing his daughter Cindy, Golgo survives an ambush from Dr. Z's henchmen.
+He calls Cindy to tell her he figured out that she is actually Dr. Z, then later intercepts her at a beach and kills her.
+Golgo then escapes ambushes by U.S. Special Forces Lieutenant Bob Bragan and three CIA operatives.
+One of Golgo's contacts, a clockmaker, is murdered by a genetically enhanced supersoldier named Snake.
+Aided by the Pentagon, the FBI, and the CIA, Leonard Dawson is seeking to kill Golgo and avenge his son's death.

-Golgo's next job comes from a wealthy Holocaust survivor in San Francisco, California, who wants an ex-Nazi official dead.
-With the aid of a local mechanic named Rita, Golgo manages to kill his target, but is attacked during his getaway by Bragan and his forces.
-Golgo kills them all, but before Bragan dies, he manages to wound Golgo.
-Meanwhile, Snake finds and murders Rita.
-Golgo later meets up with Pablo, his informant in the Amazon, to find out who set up the hit on him before leaving for Miami to rest and recuperate.
+For his next job, Golgo is hired by a wealthy Holocaust survivor in San Francisco to kill an ex-Nazi official.
+With the aid of his ally Rita, a car mechanic, Golgo kills his target, but is ambushed during his getaway by Bragan and his men.
+Golgo kills them all, but before Bragan dies, he shoots and wounds Golgo.
+Snake then finds and murders Rita.
+Golgo later meets up with an informant named Pablo in the Amazon, to find out who set up the hit on him before leaving for Miami to rest and recuperate.

-Dawson, now consumed by a desire for revenge, allows Snake to rape Robert's widow, Laura, as a means of securing the killer's cooperation.
+Dawson, consumed by a desire for revenge, allows Snake to rape Robert's widow, Laura, as a means of securing the killer's cooperation.
 Dawson also sends his granddaughter Emily and his butler Albert to an airport to murder Golgo.
-In a meeting with agents from the U.S. intelligence agencies, Dawson demands the release of Gold and Silver, two notorious murderers sitting on Death Row who were part of a covert government operation to test the survival rate of mercenaries.
-When the group refuses his request, Dawson threatens to halt all operations that his company controls, which include oil refineries and banks.
-The group relents out of fear that the U.S. economy would collapse.
+In a meeting with U.S. intelligence officials, Dawson demands the release of Gold and Silver, two notorious assassins on Death Row who were part of a covert government operation in Central America to test the survival rate of mercenaries in the summer of 1970; they were the only two out of 40 men to survive through the entire 80-day experiment.
+When the group refuses his request, Dawson threatens to halt all company operations, including oil refineries and banks.
+They reluctantly agree to his demands out of fear that the U.S. economy would collapse.
 When Laura demands to know why Dawson refuses to seek vengeance on whoever ordered the hit on Robert, he refuses to answer.
-Despondent, Laura decides to leave Dawson, as well as Emily.
+Laura decides to leave Dawson, as well as Emily.